stevehanson/dotfiles/docs/applications.md

 Log into the Mac App Store and re-download the following by clicking on my profile:

 * Magnet -- position windows
-* Meeter -- meeting reminders and join links
 * Things 3 -- task manager
 * XCode -- iOS development
 * Pixelmator Pro -- image editing
-* Bear -- work notes, not paid since don't sync to other devices

-I might choose to automate installation of the above with [Mas](https://github.com/mas-cli/mas) at a later time.
+I might choose to automate installation of the above with [Mas](https://github.com/mas-cli/mas) at a later time, or maybe brew casks will be added.
 For now, I don't mind keeping this manual since I like being able to install these as the Homebrew packages are also being downloaded.

 ## Download apps from the web